 What is a dental bridge?

 A Dental Bridge, from the term itself, is a procedure for closing a missing teeth gap by using a bridge.
-A bridge is constructed by joining two crowns (or abutment teeth) on either side of the gap, to act as a bridge for the pontics (false tooth).
+Dentists construct a bridge by joining two crowns, or abutment teeth, on either side of the gap.
+This supports the pontics, or false teeth, in the middle.

 Dental Bridges look and feel natural, without hooks or clasps, and stays in permanently.
-These are mainly supported by natural teeth or implants.
+Natural teeth or implants mainly support these.
 The abutment teeth must be healthy and stable for the bridge.

 Types of bridges